topherCantrell/computerarcheology/content/Arcade/Frogger/SoundCode.md

 0888: C1              POP     BC                  ; Restore original command
 0889: 78              LD      A,B                 ; Get ...
 088A: E6 1F           AND     $1F                 ; ... note value
+;
+; TOPHER PATCH make this a NOP to keep the music in the key of D ; The music was entered into the tables below in the friendly key of D. I believe ; this decrement was a mistake -- it plays everything one half step lower, which is ; NOT friendly on the piano!
+; 088C: 00              NOP
 088C: 3D              DEC     A                   ; 0 is a rest, 1 is first note (base 0 now)
+;
 088D: 07              RLCA                        ; Two bytes per entry
 088E: 4F              LD      C,A                 ; LSB of BC is offset
 088F: 06 00           LD      B,$00               ; MSB of BC is 0